-Gold Duke of Edinburgh
+Gold Duke of Edinburgh's award

-The Gold Duke of Edinburgh Award is widely respected for the educational benefits that it brings to its participants.
+The Gold Duke of Edinburgh's Award is widely respected for the educational benefits that it brings to its participants.
 Through the various elements of the programme candidates are presented with opportunities to develop independence and self-motivation, as well as planning and decision-making skills.

-Bronze Duke of EdinBurgh
+Bronze Duke of EdinBurgh's AWARD

 As well as the expedition element, pupils also complete three further sections; volunteering, physical, and skill.
-The award is designed to encourage pupils to take responsibility for themselves, in terms of planning, organising and completing the different activities.
+The DofE programme is designed to encourage pupils to take responsibility for themselves, in terms of planning, organising and completing the different activities.
 It broadens horizons and gives pupils the opportunity to try new activities they might not otherwise have tried.